-All scholarships awarded at ACU and their renewal requirements are at the discretion of ACU's Vice President of Enrollment or their designee.
-The process outlined in this catalog may be adjusted on a case-by-case basis and considerations in various factors such as academic performance, leadership qualities, extracurricular involvement, and community engagement may be considered to waive or alter the conditions of a scholarship offer or renewal requirement.
+All scholarships awarded at ACU and their renewal requirements are at the discretion of ACU's Vice President of Enrollment Management or Marketing or his or her designee.
+The process outlined in this catalog may be adjusted on a case-by-case basis, and various factors such as academic performance, leadership qualities, extracurricular involvement, and community engagement may be considered to waive or alter the conditions of a scholarship offer or renewal requirement.

-All Student-Athlete Institutional Scholarships awarded at ACU and their renewal requirements are at the discretion of ACU's Athletic Director or their designee.
-The process outlined in this catalog may be adjusted on a case-by-case basis and considerations in various factors such as academic performance, leadership qualities, extracurricular involvement, and community engagement may be considered to waive or alter the conditions of a scholarship offer or renewal requirement.
+All student athlete institutional scholarships awarded at ACU and their renewal requirements are at the discretion of ACU's athletic director or his or her designee.
+The process outlined in this catalog may be adjusted on a case-by-case basis, and various factors such as academic performance, leadership qualities, extracurricular involvement, and community engagement may be considered to waive or alter the conditions of a scholarship offer or renewal requirement.